open-ephys/onix-docs/source/Hardware Guide/Commutators/index.rst

 leading to the PCIe host board while turning.

-In addition to untwisting the tether, the commutator can also play a role in managing the tether so it doesn't get in the animal's way and counterweight-ing the headstage.
-This is performed by hooking a thin elastic string to the hook on the bottom of the commutator gear.
+In addition to untwisting the tether, the commutator can also play a role in keeping the tether out of the animal's way and in counterweighing the headstage.
+This is done by hooking a thin elastic string to the hook on the bottom of the commutator gear.
 For more information on how to do this, visit the `Tether Management and Headstage Counterweight
 <https://open-ephys.github.io/commutator-docs/user-guide/tether-management_counterweight.html>`_